WoutDLN/rp4if/md/04-sshintoyourrpi.md

 class: darkslide, middle, center

-.note.center[We will now start to control our RPi from a different system (your laptop) using the **command line**.
-At several points in this tutorial, you will be asked to **write your own commands**.
-If you need to freshen up your command line skills, this would be the time to read our [Short Introduction to the Command Line](commandline.html) or our [Command Line Cheat Sheet](cheat.html).]
+.note.center[We will now start to control our RPi from a different system (your laptop) using the **command line.** At several points in this tutorial, you will be asked to **write your own commands.**

+So now would be the time to dig into the second part of  our [Short Introduction to the Command Line](commandline.html).

+Or, to freshen up your skills [Command Line Cheat Sheet](cheat.html).]

 ---